 At Swarthmore, we recognize that transportation is a key contributor to our campus carbon footprint, and we think critically about how we can reduce our impact and promote walking, biking, and the use of public transportation.
-Read more about our programs and opportunities below.
+Check out the Office of Sustainability's 2022 Sustainable Travel Guide or read more about our programs and opportunities below.

 - Data Collection

 The Office of Sustainability surveys the campus community annually regarding work-related transportation and related greenhouse gas emissions.
 This data helps the College understand commuting behavior among staff and faculty and develop policies programs to reduce carbon emissions associated with travel to and from campus.
 Greenhouse gas emissions from commuting and directly financed travel are components of the College's greenhouse gas inventory, which is updated every year and publicly available through Second Nature's reporting platform.

 - Commuting Benefit Program

 Swarthmore participates in a Commuter Benefit Program, which allows employees to have pre-tax dollars deducted from their paycheck to purchase public transportation vouchers.
 More information is available from Human Resources.